giellalt/lang-ces/ces.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-ces/blob/main/../src/fst/affixes/symbols.lexc)</small>Numerals
+Numerals in the Czech language are numbers.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-ces/blob/main/../src/fst/affixes/symbols.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-ces/blob/main/../src/fst/stems/numerals.lexc)</small>

 We describe here how abbreviations are in Czech are read out, e.g.